 Characteristic x-ray findings

 Diagnosis of bacterial tracheitis is suspected clinically and can be confirmed by direct laryngoscopy, which reveals purulent secretions and inflammation in the subglottic area with a shaggy, purulent membrane, or by lateral neck x-ray, which reveals subglottic narrowing that may be irregular as opposed to the symmetric tapering typical of croup.
 Direct laryngoscopy should be done in controlled circumstances where an artificial airway can be rapidly established if necessary.

-Treatment of bacterial tracheitis in severe cases is the same as that for epiglottitis; whenever possible, endotracheal intubation should be done in controlled circumstances by a clinician skilled in managing a pediatric airway.
+Treatment of bacterial tracheitis in severe cases is the same as that for epiglottitis Treatment Epiglottitis is a rapidly progressive bacterial infection of the epiglottis and surrounding tissues that may lead to sudden respiratory obstruction and death.
+Symptoms include severe sore throat... read more ; whenever possible, endotracheal intubation Tracheal Intubation Most patients requiring an artificial airway can be managed with tracheal intubation, which can be Orotracheal (tube inserted through the mouth) Nasotracheal (tube inserted through the nose)... read more should be done in controlled circumstances by a clinician skilled in managing a pediatric airway.

-Initial antibiotics should cover S. aureus and streptococcal species; cefuroxime or an equivalent IV preparation may be appropriate empirically unless methicillin-resistant staphylococcus is prevalent in the community, in which case vancomycin should be used.
+Initial antibiotics should cover S. aureus, including methicillin-resistant S. aureus (MRSA), and streptococcal species; IV vancomycin and ceftriaxone may be appropriate empirically.
+Ceftaroline, as monotherapy, is a reasonable alternative to this combination regimen.
 Therapy for critically ill children should be guided by a consultant knowledgeable in local susceptibility patterns.
 Once definitive microbial diagnosis is made, coverage is narrowed and continued for ≥ 10 days.